New Building for Electrical and Computer Engineering in Garching

-Move to Garching and its effects on teaching
+Consequences of the Move to Garching on Teaching

-The obligatory seminars as well as all electives will not be relocated to Garching until the beginning of the second construction phase (presumably after 2025) and after the construction of the lecture hall complex.
-Current students as well as freshmen of the session 2016/17 will finish their degree almost completely at the city campus.
+Mandatory as well as elective courses will only be relocated to the campus in Garching after the construction of the lecture hall complex within the second construction phase (presumably after 2026).
+Current students as well as new students of the academic year 2022/23 will study almost entirely at the Munich campus.